plosive/konstantinfarrell.github.io/_posts/2015-10-13-minecraft-server.md

 All that is left for you to do now is get your account whitelisted so you can have access to the server.
 Send an email to <konstantinfarrell@gmail.com> with your first and last name, and account name.
 I will respond with the server criteria when you have been approved.

+### Check back soon!

+I will be posting updates to this frequently.